-PineResin is a material research project and quest for discovering new material relationships deriving from the byproducts of timber industry.
-The glass-like composite pays tribute to the pine tree in particular and what is left from it after it has been cut down.
+PineResin is a material research project and a quest for discovering new material relationships deriving from the byproducts of the timber industry.
+The glass-like composite pays tribute to the pine tree in particular and what is left of it after it has been cut down.

 Pine resin, sawdust, bark and cellulose become building blocks that together shape new textures, shapes and structures.
 Recipes, that vary in ingredients, fibre size and various proportions, show that each ingredient can become the main carrier itself.